Retired HR Director of a Global Corporation. Currently President of IARU Region 1.

 Operator at 9M4SLL (Spratly) 2013

-A member of the TX6G team in March 2014 (76.8k QSOs from the Austral Islands, French Polynesia in 12 days).
+A member of the TX6G team in March 2014 (76.8k QSOs from the Austral Islands, French Polynesia in 12 days) and of E6GG in September 2015 (48k QSOs from Niue, South Pacific).

 I no longer collect QSL cards.
 If you need a card from me, please QSL direct with SAE or payment for return postage (international postage is now at least $1.50).
 IRCs are now difficult to use here in the UK.